rofyjury/DeepLearningProject/README.md

 To run the code you'll need to use a python enviroment like pycharm.
 All the other steps are explained at the begining of the IPYNB file.
+If there are any problems with the Pytorch version you can e-mail us at roeehoury@gmail.com.